 ‘Cashless’ Mobile Payments Dominate

 The largest players here are ‘Alipay’ (owned by e-commerce giants Alibaba) and WeChat Pay.
-Payments from a smartphone is the norm now, e-wallet systems allow for management and re-allocation of funds, personal transfers, investments and of course instant payment via the scanning of a QR code (Quick Response Code) or the auto generated bar code linked to your account.
+Payments from a smartphone are the norm now, e-wallet systems allow for management and re-allocation of funds, personal transfers, investments and of course instant payment via the scanning of a QR code (Quick Response Code) or the auto-generated barcode linked to your account.

 With this infrastructure offline to online commerce plays a huge part, users can be driven to an official WeChat store, account or site for exclusive offers as part of this payment process.

-Alipay are linked directly to all Alibaba’s commerce stores (they preside over 75% of this market) and this payment method is built into all payment screens.
+Alipay is linked directly to all Alibaba’s commerce stores (they preside over 75% of this market) and this payment method is built into all payment screens.